Understanding Ingrown Toenails in Babies: A Guide for Parents

 - Proper Nail Trimming: Always cut your baby's toenails straight across and avoid cutting them too short.
 Use baby nail scissors or clippers for better precision.

-- Appropriate Footwear: Ensure that your baby's socks and shoes are the correct size and not too tight.
+- Appropriate Footwear: Ensure that your baby's socks or shoes are the correct size and not too tight.
 Allow some room for their toes to move comfortably.
-Shoes with a wider toe box are beneficial for both balance and prevention of toenail complications.
+Shoes with a wider toe box such as Attipas baby shoes are beneficial for both balance and prevention of toenail complications.

 - Hygiene: Keep your baby’s feet clean and dry to prevent infections that can exacerbate the problem.